Kaitlin Huffman

 Her advice to other students is to ensure they choose a field they are interested in because if they don’t, it will be a struggle to complete all the work needed for a graduate degree.
 She also says to pick an advisor that you can work well with as that will significantly impact the quality of your time at UCF.

-Huffman expects to graduate this spring and aims to get a job to continue conducting forensic genomics-based research, potentially with one of the federal agencies.
+After graduation Huffman aims to get a job to continue conducting forensic genomics-based research, potentially with one of the federal agencies.
 She is also interested in working in a DNA unit for a state crime lab, though research remains her primary interest.
 She would like to get another dog as well, along with her two German shepherds.

 Highlights: